dhana555std/nexial-docker/README.md

-"Steps to run on Windows"
+Steps to run on Windows

 ```
 1. docker build -t nexial .